The following definitions apply throughout division 5101:12 of the Administrative Code:

 (C) "Child support order" means either a court child support order or administrative child support order.

-(F) "Health insurance obligor" means a person who is required under a child support order to provide private health insurance coverage for the child subject to the child support order.
-The health insurance obligor may be either the custodial parent , the non-custodial parent, or both.
+(H) "Health insurance obligor" means a person who is required under a child support order to provide health insurance coverage for the child subject to the child support order.
+The health insurance obligor may be either the custodial parent, the non-custodial parent, or both.

-(1) To provide private health insurance coverage for the child subject to the support order that is reasonable in cost and presumed to be accessible, or to report available health insurance coverage;
+(1) To provide health care coverage for the child subject to the support order;

 (3) For the shared responsibility of uncovered healthcare expenses; or